matheussiba/eimg_lx/README.md

 # eimg_lx
-eIMAGE stands for Evaluative Image.
-It`s a web platform that allow residents and visitors of a city to depict its image via the stimuli aggregated by the cityscape.
+eImage-LX is a web platform that allow residents and visitors of a city to depict its image via the stimuli aggregated by the cityscape.

 In this case, this app is focosed on Lisbon (LX stands for Lisbon) as the study area.

-The
+The link for accessing eIMage-LX is: http://giv-project14.uni-muenster.de/

+The link for accessing the result of the map is: http://giv-project14.uni-muenster.de/map/eimg_viewer.php